TheDeshBhakt/GEN-AI-Projects/README.md

 This project consists of three main components:

-1.  **Web Scraper:** A Python script that scrapes data from various official and informational websites about Varanasi.
+1.  **Web Scraper:** A Python script that scrapes data from various official and informational websites about Cities {replace scraper with your own}.
 2.  **AI Agent (RAG Pipeline):** A Retrieval-Augmented Generation (RAG) pipeline that uses the scraped data to provide answers to user queries.
 It leverages LangChain, ChromaDB, and a Large Language Model (LLM) like OpenAI's GPT.
 3.  **Web Application:** A user-friendly chat interface built with Svelte for the frontend and FastAPI for the backend.